BetterThanTomorrow/calva/docs/site/custom-commands.md

 As for **2.**: There is a command **Calva: Refresh REPL snippets from User config.edn**.

+There is also a command to open the User config.edn, for convenience: **Calva: Open REPL snippets User config.edn**.
+This command creates the file if it doesn't previously exist.

 ## Snippets Inside Deps

 A new experimental feature lets library authors ship snippets inside their jar files.
 These accept the same options as above but should be placed in "resources/calva.exports/config.edn" inside the jar.